Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 12 Januari 2026 16.43.40 UTC
+- WIB: Senin, 12 Januari 2026 17.38.37 UTC
-- WITA: Senin, 12 Januari 2026 17.43.40 UTC
+- WITA: Senin, 12 Januari 2026 18.38.37 UTC
-- WIT: Senin, 12 Januari 2026 18.43.40 UTC
+- WIT: Senin, 12 Januari 2026 19.38.37 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

 Kategori: success